A Chorus of Stars …

 III.
 Red Handed

 The lady paced Pasha’s room and kicked an empty wine bottle.
 Finally Pasha started to understand what this meant.
-Anyone in the station caught stealing from the core would be thrown into space.
+Anyone caught stealing from the core would be thrown into space.

-“Today he will be apprehended and thrown to the stars!”
+“Today he will be thrown to the stars!”
 The lady cried.
 “This is your fault you beast.
 I cannot save him.
 His children will not know their father.
 You will be damned!”